JapaneseGrass/ParkRangerTools/README.md

 Uploaded photos are saved under `frontend/uploads/`, and the shared `truck_inspections.db` file keeps inspection history for both roles.

+Tip: When you bind to `0.0.0.0`, other devices on the same network (for example, a phone or tablet) can reach the app by browsing to `http://<your-mac-ip>:8000/`.

 Rangers now check out a vehicle before taking it into the field.
 A checkout triggers an inspection that records the starting mileage; the vehicle disappears from the